flimits/create-readme/README.md

 ## Description and Motivation

+This is a node.js App that will help you create a professional README.md file.

 The purpose and motivation behind this appication is to give the user the ability to dynamicaly create a README file.
 It takes time and effort to create one from scratch, and this app "create-readme" will give them a verty good start.

 Create-README is designed to be run on the command line and prompt the user for questions that will help build the README page.